oracle/odpi/doc/src/functions/dpiPool.rst

     :member:`accessTokenCallback<dpiPoolCreateParams.accessTokenCallback>` to
     be called during pool growth.

     This function may also be useful for testing.
-By setting an invalid token and key the subsequent pool callback function behavior can be seen without waiting for normal token expiry.
+By setting an expired token and key the subsequent pool callback function behavior can be seen without waiting for normal token expiry.